jcurlier/visual-studio-tools/docs/Testing Guide.md

 ### Design Time Authentication

 - MRUs maintain a list of recently entered items.
-- My Domain is validated a well-formed url.
+- My Domain is validated as a well-formed url.
-- After the user is prompted for the Salesforce credentials the Refresh Token cached.
+- After the user is prompted for the Salesforce credentials the Refresh Token is cached.
 - Data re-read upon credential change (e.g. Objects - object selection is refreshed so to reflect the permissions of the new user) .
 - Salesforce sign-in can be cancelled.
 - Salesforce app authorization can be cancelled.